TruFoox/Instagram-Meme-Bot/README.md

 ## Built With

-Programmed entirely in python using the requests, colorama, pillow, and numpy libraries
+Programmed entirely in Python3 using the Requests, Colorama, Pillow, and Numpy libraries

 ## Getting Started